wbudgaga/distributedAdaptiveChat/README.md

 - In the chat application, the chat server assigns a new chat client to the smallest chat group to balance the sizes among the groups.
 The problem here is that the chat clients are forced to join particular chat groups.

 ## Solution:
-To address the menitioned problems with minimum complexity in either design and implementation, we have used Spring framework.
-The framework I used to add adaption features the original chat application.
-That is, we solved the problems by adding the adaptive features to the application.
+To address the mentioned problems with minimum complexity in either design and implementation, I have used the Spring framework.
+The framework was to add **adaption features** to the original chat application in order to address the limitations in the orginal chat application.

 ## Adaptive Features